'My hope was revived': Nightmare ends for mother, son facing deportation after 19 years in Canada | CBC News

 Within hours of CBC Toronto's reporting, the family's lawyer received a letter from the CBSA granting their request to defer the deportation, while he continued their fight to stay.

-Then, this past Monday came the news they had been praying for: a letter from Immigration, Refugees and Citizenship Canada stating their applications for permanent residence had been approved.
+Then, this past Monday came the news they had been praying for: a letter from Immigration, Refugees and Citizenship Canada stating their applications for permanent resident status had been approved.

 "My hope was revived," Okafor said, recalling the darkness she felt when she thought she would have to leave the country she calls home.